Find Affordable College Courses

 Biological & Biomedical Sciences at University of California - Berkeley

-If you plan to study biological and biomedical sciences, take a look at what University of California - Berkeley has to offer and decide if the program is a good match for you.
+If you plan to study biological & biomedical sciences, take a look at what University of California - Berkeley has to offer and decide if the program is a good match for you.
 Get started with the following essential facts.

 UC Berkeley is located in Berkeley, California and approximately 42,327 students attend the school each year.
-During the 2020-2021 academic year, 26 students received their master's degree in biological and biomedical sciences.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Biological & Biomedical Sciences section at the bottom of this page.